Haskell Kernels and Scheme

 ;; - evaluates ->

-A Scheme macro that defines a list comprehension.
+A Scheme macro that defines a Haskell-like list comprehension.